Are you looking for a comprehensive Everest trek packing list for your upcoming adventure?

 International travel is incomplete without a valid passport.
 Your passport must not expire within three months of your expected return to your home country.

 Ensure you put it in your bag first because you wouldn’t want to delay or cancel your trip.
-It is needed at the entry gate for registration.
+Registration is needed at the entry gate.

 Another important document is the Visa.
 You can either obtain a visa at the time of your arrival at the Tribhuvan International Airport or before you arrive from the Nepalese Diplomatic Missions in your country.